Best of The Root Cause Network™ Newsletter – Beat ‘Em or Lead ‘Em … A Tale of Two Plants

 No one likes these types of situations, but you are prepared, so you:

-2. Keep the NRC Regional Office updated on what your team is finding.
+- Keep the NRC Regional Office updated on what your team is finding.
 You have nothing to hide.
-Your past efforts sharing your root cause analyses means that they have confidence that you will do a thorough investigation.
+Your past efforts in sharing your root cause analyses have given them confidence that you will conduct a thorough investigation.

-3. “Keep the hounds at bay.”
+- “Keep the hounds at bay.”
 Finding the real root causes of problems takes time to perform a trough investigation.
 Resist the urge (based on real or perceived pressure) to give in to knee-jerk reactions.
 You don’t automatically punish those involved.
 Yoiu believe your people consistently try to do their best.
-You have avoided the negative progression that starts with a senseless witch-hunt, progresses to fault finding, and results in future lies and cover-ups.
+You have avoided the negative progression that starts with a senseless witch-hunt, progresses to fault-finding, and results in future lies and cover-ups.

-6. Get ready to reward those involved in the investigation and in developing and implementing effective corrective actions.
-This is a rare opportunity to show off your team’s capabilities while in the heat of battle.
+- Get ready to reward those involved in the investigation and in developing and implementing effective corrective actions.
+This is a rare opportunity to showcase your team’s capabilities in the heat of battle.
 Reward them while the sweat is still on their brow.

 DIFFERENCES